-The University maintains a Your Rights and Options After a Title IX incident brochure to easily explain rights and options for reporting and resources.
+The University maintains a USJ Title IX Resource Guide for Sexual Harassment and Interpersonal Violence brochure to easily explain rights and options for reporting and resources.
 This is found in Appendix B.

 4. Employee Policies on Sexual Misconduct & Title IX, Harassment & Discrimination, and Dating